 In addition to the coaching minor, the physical education department offers a variety of electives and applied fitness performance courses which fulfill the physical well-being general degree requirement.
 PED 102 through 149 are offered for one-half semester.
+PED 101 and 104 are offered for an entire semester.
 Students must register at the beginning of a semester for courses offered during the first or second quarters.
 PED 101 is offered for an entire semester.
 PED courses 150 through 199 are applied fitness performance classes offered for an entire semester three times per week.